tom-bbc/AI-Safety-and-Alignment/Mechanistic Interpretability Quickstart.md

   * More general forms of induction can involve tasks like checking whether the last $k$ tokens occur earlier in the input text.
   * **Previous token head**: an attention head who's behaviour is to (mainly) attend to the previous token.
   * **Induction head**: an attention head who's behaviour implements the induction task, i.e. attending to the token immediately after a previous occurance of the current token, and predicting the reuse of this token (by directly increasing the value of that token's logit).
 Typically if there are multiple different next tokens witnessed, these are all attended over diffusely.
+  * Generalised induction heads can generalise from one observation that token `B` follows token `A`, to predict that token `B` will follow `A` after future occurrences of `A`, even if these two tokens had never appeared together in the model's training data.
   * **Anti-induction head**: implements the same induction tasks but suppresses the attended token.
   * **Induction circuit**: a circuit of two attention heads that implements induction behaviour (using K-composition), with the first head acting as a previous token head, and the second an induction head.
 * TransformerLens Introduction: